BeeRobynn/dog/README.md

 # dog
-A small project used to test my tkinter knowledge Simply a button of a dog that barks when you click him
+A small project used to test my tkinter knowledge <br />
+Simply a button of a dog that barks when you click him <br />